microsoft/skype-dev-bots/Samples/Csharp/CognitiveServices-Knowledge/QnA/README.md

 # QnA Bot Sample

 ## Description
-Microsoft QnA Maker is a free, easy-to-use, REST API and web-based service that trains AI to respond to a user's questions in a more natural, conversational way ([read more](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home)).
+QnA is a bot that helps you get answers based on FAQs.
+The bot uses Azure Cognitive knowledge base QnAMaker service.
+You can ask Azure Support questions and either get the answers to the question, or get proposed answer/question if the asked question doesn't have answers from the knowledge base.

 ## Bot Demo
 To add the QnA demo bot to your Skype account, click [here](https://join.skype.com/bot/05ad2d2d-b847-4616-9f0a-ac9d570a9874).

 ## Background
-Microsoft QnA Maker is a free, easy-to-use, REST API and web-based service that trains AI to response to user's questions in a more natural, conversational way ([read more](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home)).
+Microsoft QnA Maker is a free, easy-to-use, REST API and web-based service that trains AI to response to a user's questions in a more natural, conversational way ([read more](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home)).

 ## Create your own QnA Maker service
 1. Create a knowledge base